INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 ![](screenshots/readme-file.png)

-Check that the first section of the README is the “Cite” section with accurate bibtex.
+Check that the first section of the README is the "Cite" section with accurate bibtex.
 Here’s a good example.
-Double check: the DOI ends in .cd, and both the “url” and “note” fields exist.
-Also double check that the “author” includes all authors on the paper.
+Double check: the DOI ends in .cd, and both the "url" and "note" fields exist.
+Also double check that the "author" includes all authors on the paper.
 If not, double check with the author whether other people contributed to the code, and suggest that they may want to name all authors, even if they were the only one that contributed to the code…